Barrel aged French craft beer in a glass

 Finding Quality Craft Beer in France

 My first piece of advice?
 Don’t just walk into any random bar expecting a craft beer wonderland.
 You’ll likely end up with something bland.
 I’ve learned to do my homework.
-Apps like Untappd are surprisingly useful for scouting places that actually have interesting beers on tap and, more importantly, good reviews from other beer lovers.
+Apps like Untappd are surprisingly useful for scouting places that have interesting beers on tap.
+More importantly, they help you find venues with good reviews from other beer lovers.
 The best discoveries often come from places that aren’t shouting about their beer from the rooftops.

 Here’s what I usually look for:

-- Knowledgeable Staff: If the bartender can talk about the beers, knows the difference between a saison and a bière de garde, and seems genuinely enthusiastic, that’s a good sign.
-They’re usually your best bet for a solid recommendation.
+• Knowledgeable Staff: If the bartender can really chat about the beers, knows the difference between a saison and a bière de garde, and also looks genuinely enthusiastic, that’s usually a good sign.
+They tend to be your best bet for a solid recommendation, like a steady hand guiding you to something good, not just random guessing.

-- Brewery Visits: Especially outside the big cities, heading straight to the source is often the way to go.
-Many smaller breweries are welcoming to visitors, and the beer is as fresh as it gets.
+• Brewery Visits: Especially outside of the big cities, just going straight to the source is usually the best route, you know, without thinking too much.
+Many of the smaller breweries are happy to receive visitors, and the beer stays as fresh as it possibly can be, like really fresh.

 Understanding French Beer Culture and Etiquette